Model for an electrostatic capacitor in Einstein-Maxwell theory: Introduction

 The capacitor is one of the simplest electrical device that is well described by Gauss' law in elementary electrostatics.
 However, a sufficiently strong electric field also works as a source of gravity, curving the spacetime in its presence.
 As such, the main subject of this paper is to consider a parallel-plate capacitor which takes the curvature of spacetime into account, using Einstein--Maxwell gravity.
 Previously, other gravitational counterparts of electromagnetic systems have been explored under different contexts.
 For instance, the \emph{cosmic solenoid} was studied by Davidson and Karasik in \cite{Davidson:1999fa}, and the \emph{rechargeable black-hole battery} by Mai and Yang in \cite{Mai:2022pgf}.

 In this paper, the `cosmic capacitor' is obtained from a slight modification of a particular electro-vacuum solution to Einstein--Maxwell equations.
 The magnetic version of this solution was one of the many cylindrically-symmetric spacetimes obtained in the review \cite{Bronnikov:2019clf}.
-Subsequently it was further studied and generalised to include a cosmological constant by Vesele\'{y} and \v{Z}ofka (V\v{Z}) \cite{Vesely:2021jlc}.
-(See also \cite{Zofka:2019yfa,Vesely:2019ajp} for related developments.)
-Here, we are interested in the electric version of this solution with zero cosmological constant, for which the metric and gauge potential is\footnote{This solution is found in Eq.~(3.16) of Ref.~\cite{Bronnikov:2019clf} and Eq.~(13) of \cite{Vesely:2021jlc}.}
+Subsequently it was further studied and generalised to include a cosmological constant by Vesel\'{y} and \v{Z}ofka (V\v{Z}) \cite{Vesely:2021jlc}.
+See also \cite{Zofka:2019yfa,Vesely:2019ajp} for related developments.

+Further properties of this spacetime (such as its causal structure, particle motion, and thin shell sources, among others) was studied in further detail in Sec.~2.4 of \cite{Vesely:2022vws}.
+Here, let us only review the features that are relevent for our present purposes.
+Specifically, we are interested in the electric version of this solution with zero cosmological constant, for which the metric and gauge potential is\footnote{This solution is found in Eq.~(3.16) of Ref.~\cite{Bronnikov:2019clf}, Eq.~(13) of \cite{Vesely:2021jlc}, or Eq.~(2.176) of \cite{Vesely:2022vws}.}

 The Faraday tensor is obtained by $F=\dif A$.
-The domain for the coordinates are $t,z\in\mathbb{R}$, $r\in\brac{-1/\sigma,1/\sigma}$, and $\phi\in[0,2\pi)$.
-There are curvature singularities at $r\rightarrow\pm1/\sigma$ \cite{Vesely:2021jlc}.
+The domain for the coordinates are $t,z\in\mathbb{R}$, $x\in\brac{-1/\sigma,1/\sigma}$, and $w\in[0,2\pi)$.
+There are curvature singularities at $x\rightarrow\pm1/\sigma$ \cite{Vesely:2021jlc}.
 The flat spacetime limit is $\sigma\rightarrow0$, for which $A=0$ and the metric becomes

-Note that since $\phi$ is a periodic coordinate, this flat limit is a three-dimensional Minkowski spacetime times a circle, $\mathbb{R}^{2,1}\times S^1$.
+Note that since $w$ is a periodic coordinate, this flat limit is a three-dimensional Minkowski spacetime times a circle, $\mathbb{R}^{2,1}\times S^1$.